maxpower-ndrd/nuTypeahead.js/README.md

 * multiple auto-completions per input field

 The original documentation is shown below, it hasn't been updated yet.
 This project is a fresh fork, and the modified code hasn't been uploaded yet.
-I'm a js n00b and trying to figure out how to compile the LESS scripts and create minified versions, so bear with me. this should be done in a couple of days.
+I'm a js n00b and ~~trying to figure out how to compile the LESS scripts and create minified versions, so bear with me~~ just found out this project uses grunt.
+Grunt/npm installed. initial changes ported into the code.
+Testing remains.
+This should be done in a couple of days.

 ------